How to Recycle Single-Use Batteries

 Free Recycling Options

 Check with your local municipality, waste hauler, and local solid waste district to see if they collect single-use batteries for recycling or if they accept batteries during household hazardous waste collection days.
 Some local hardware stores will also accept single-use batteries for recycling, but it is not always free.
+More states are banning batteries from landfills, so it may be illegal to put them in the trash.

 Paid Recycling Options